solidi/hl-mods/workspace/README.md

 1. One can build Linux libs or MacOS dlybs using the scripts `build-linux.sh` and `build-mac.sh` on a native machine
 1. Run `start-ubuntu.sh` to copy and run the package on Ubuntu.

+## Independent OS Building with Docker

+Docker support is available in `docker/`.
+However its building time is very slow (30 minutes to an hour) for the full pipeline, so was abandoned.
+It remains a work in progress.
+Your milage may vary.

 ## Support Scripts

 1. Execute `Copy-Distribution.ps1` to copy files to game directory